wp-plugins/ninjafirewall/readme.txt

 NinjaFirewall (WP edition) is a true Web Application Firewall.
 Although it can be installed and configured just like a plugin, it is a stand-alone firewall that sits in front of WordPress.

+It allows any blog administrator to benefit from very advanced and powerful security features that usually aren't available at the WordPress level, but only in security applications such as the Apache [ModSecurity](http://www.modsecurity.org/ "") module or the PHP [Suhosin](http://suhosin.org/ "") extension.

-It will hook, scan, sanitise or reject any HTTP / HTTPS request sent to a PHP script before it reaches WordPress or any of its plugins.
+NinjaFirewall can hook, scan, sanitise or reject any HTTP/HTTPS request sent to a PHP script before it reaches WordPress or any of its plugins.
 All scripts located inside the blog installation directories and sub-directories will be protected, including those that aren't part of the WordPress package.
 Even encoded PHP scripts, hackers shell scripts and backdoors will be filtered by NinjaFirewall.

 = Web Application Firewall =